-There is the possibility to extend the work memory of the CPU.
+With the SC CPU there is the possibility to extend the work memory of your CPU.

 For this, a MCC memory extension card is available from VIPA.
 The MCC is a specially prepared MMC (Multimedia Card).
 By plugging the MCC into the MCC slot and then an overall reset the according memory expansion is released.
 There may only one memory expansion be activated at the time.
 On the MCC there is the file memory.key.
 This file may not be altered or deleted.
-You may use the MCC also as "normal" MMC for storing your
+You may use the MCC also as "normal" MMC for storing your project.